nais/doc/docs/security/antivirus.md

 ## Getting started

-[ClamAV][clamav] is an open source antivirus engine for detecting trojans, viruses, malware & other malicious threats.
-It is used in a variety of situations including email scanning, web scanning, and end point security.
-It provides a number of utilities including a flexible and scalable multi-threaded daemon, a command line scanner and an advanced tool for automatic database updates.
+[ClamAV][clamav] is an open source antivirus engine for detecting trojans, viruses, malware and other malicious threats.
+It is used in a variety of situations including file scanning, email scanning, web scanning and end point security.
+It provides a number of utilities including a flexible and scalable multi-threaded daemon, a command line scanner and a tool for automatic database updates.

 ClamAV has a REST API applications can use for scanning files and urls.
 The API is documented [here][clamav-rest-api].